U.S. flag

 Can the repayment requirements be waived?

-The Voluntary Early Retirement Authority (VERA), also referred to as an early-out, and VSIP are two difference types of incentives that can be used to offset the impact of involuntary separations or reorganizations.
+The Voluntary Early Retirement Authority (VERA), also referred to as an early-out, and VSIP are two different types of incentives that can be used to offset the impact of involuntary separations or reorganizations.
 A VERA allows an employee to opt to retire before meeting the normal age and years of service requirements.
 A VSIP is a lump-sum payment made to eligible employees who voluntarily separate through resignation, optional retirement, or early retirement.
-Depending on individual circumstances, some employees may be eligible for, and receive, either or both incentives.
+Depending on individual circumstances, some employees may be eligible for, and receive, either, or both incentives.